Howlin' Wolf: Military service, 1940s

-1950s

-First recordings and initial success
+First recordings and initial success, 1950s

-In 1951, Ike Turner, who was a freelance talent scout, heard Howlin' Wolf in West Memphis.
+In 1951, 19-year-old Ike Turner, who was a freelance talent scout, heard Howlin' Wolf in West Memphis.
 Turner brought him to record several songs for Sam Phillips at Memphis Recording Service (later renamed Sun Studio) and the Bihari brothers at Modern Records.
 Phillips praised his singing, saying, "God, what it would be worth on film to see the fervour in that man's face when he sang.
 His eyes would light up, you'd see the veins come out on his neck and, buddy, there was nothing on his mind but that song.
 He sang with his damn soul."
 Howlin' Wolf quickly became a local celebrity and began working with a band that included the guitarists Willie Johnson and Pat Hare.
 Sun Records had not yet been formed, so Phillips licensed his recording to Chess Records.
-Howlin' Wolf's first singles were issued by two different record companies in 1951: "Moanin' at Midnight"/"How Many More Years" released on Chess, "Riding in the Moonlight"/"Morning at Midnight," and "Passing By Blues"/"Crying at Daybreak" released on Modern's subsidiary RPM Records.
+Howlin' Wolf's first singles were issued by two different record companies in 1951: "Moanin' at Midnight"/"How Many More Years" was released on Chess, while "Riding in the Moonlight"/"Morning at Midnight" and "Passing By Blues"/"Crying at Daybreak" were released on Modern's subsidiary RPM Records.
 In December 1951, Leonard Chess was able to secure Howlin' Wolf's contract, and at the urging of Chess, he relocated to Chicago in late 1952.